axibase/atsd-use-cases/workshop/technical-writing.md

 * "Let us move on to the next topic, it will have several components, they are not difficult to explain."

-**The Passive Voice:** It is generally recommended avoiding the passive voice in technical writing other than using it to soften the accusitory tone of a particular expression.
-Some situations dictate the use of the passive voice, in which case, its use is perfectly acceptable.
-Example include the mention of an activty or process which the reader has no part in.
+**The Passive Voice:** It is generally recommended to avoid the passive voice in technical writing other than using it to soften the accusitory tone of a particular expression.
+Some situations require the passive voice, in which case, its use is perfectly acceptable for example to include the mention of an activty or process in which the reader has no part.

 *Accusation*

-* "If the launch fails to initiate, the *user did not* complete the installation process correctly."
+* "If launch fails to initiate, the *user did not* complete the installation process correctly."

-* "If the launch fails to initate, the *installation was not* completed correctly."
+* "If launch fails to initate, the *installation was not* completed correctly."

 *Non-Participation*